 Pub quiz night: name the 52 members, outside Britain, of the Commonwealth of Nations.
 Did you get to 10?
 If so I think you are well above average.
 Did you get Lesotho, Tuvalu, St Kitts & Nevis, Belize, Malawi, or Swaziland?
 This Commonwealth has 19 African members, 7 Asian, 13 Caribbean & American, 3 European and 11 from the South Pacific.

-The total GDP of these 53 nations is $US11 trillion which sounds impressive until you note that China on its own has $US12 trillion GDP and the USA has nearly $US20 trillion GDP.
+The total GDP of these 53 nations in 2021 is $US13 trillion which sounds impressive until you note that China on its own has $US18 trillion GDP and the USA has over $US20 trillion GDP.
 But if there is anything ‘common’ about them it is certainly not ‘wealth’.
 The top 4 countries in the group (UK, India, Canada and Australia) account for 75% of the total group’s GDP.
 The top 11 (where New Zealand is #11) account for 95% of the whole group’s GDP.
 So 42 countries out of 53 (79%) bring in only 5% of the total group’s GDP.
 The Commonwealth includes the three poorest countries on the planet.
 In the same pub quiz, name them!
-Answer = Kirobati, Nauru and Tuvulu.
-Bet you didn’t know any of them.
+(Kirobati, Nauru and Tuvulu.
+I bet you didn’t know any of them).

-This Commonwealth alliance that today has little practical reason for being, has also bugger all chance of ever being a trading bloc especially when you consider that Commonwealth members Canada, Australia, New Zealand, Singapore, Brunei and Malaysia already belong to TPP bloc; India and South Africa already belong to BRICS; Cyprus and Malta are in the EU and the African nations have their own trading blocs.
+This Commonwealth alliance that today has little practical reason for being, has also bugger all chance of ever being a trading bloc especially when you consider that Commonwealth members of Canada, Australia, New Zealand, Singapore, Brunei and Malaysia already belong to Trans Pacific bloc; India and South Africa are already in a trading bloc with China, Brazil and Russia; Cyprus and Malta are in the EU and the African nations have their own trading blocs.

-But perhaps I am being cynical?
-Maybe its not all about the size of your GDP.
-One thing Charles would bring to the leadership of any trade alliance would be a focus on ecological sustainability.
+Having taken wealth for granted all his life, the only thing that Charles the third would bring to the role would be a genuine knowledge about ecological sustainability.
 You have to admit he was all over this ecological crisis way back when we could still swim in our rivers and drink tap water.
 And he has approached the challenges in a far more practical way than all the attention-seekers floating around in little boats with banners.
-Since buying Highgrove, a 15-acre estate, in 1980, the Prince has personally overseen its transformation from pasture land to what is now regarded as one of the most important gardens in the UK.
+Since buying Highgrove, a 15-acre estate, in 1980, the Prince had personally overseen its transformation from pasture land into what is now regarded as one of the most important gardens in the UK.
 His rejection of chemical pesticides and promotion of species once considered weeds attracted criticism in the 1980s long before the boom in organic gardening.
 His estate even includes an innovative sewage treatment system, using only reed beds to cleanse waste water from the house.
 The reed-bed waste system is an artificial wetland that converts sewage back to clean water, while allowing the solid matter to be returned to the soil in the form of manure.
 He has even built a biogas plant in Dorset to supply gas from food waste to 56,000 homes.